 Dr. O’Connor is a member of the International Neuropsychological Society, Massachusetts Neuropsychological Society, and the American Board of Professional Psychology.
-She serves as the chair of the Education Committee for the National Academy of Neuropsychology (NAN), and currently serves as a Member-at-Large on the board of NAN
+She served as the chair of the Education Committee for the National Academy of Neuropsychology (NAN), and currently serves as a Member-at-Large on the board of NAN

 Dr. O’Connor’s curriculum vitae is available here.

-Tat, MJ, Soonsawat, A, Nagle, CB, Deason, RG, O’Connor, MK, & Budson, AE (under review).
+Tat, MJ, Soonsawat, A, Nagle, CB, Deason, RG, O’Connor, MK, & Budson, AE (2016).
 The influence of strategic encoding on false memory in patients with mild cognitive impairment and Alzheimer’s disease dementia.
-Brain and Cognition.
+Brain and Cognition, 109, 50-58.

 Trontel, HG, Hall, S, Ashendorf, L & O’Connor, MK.
 (2013).
 Impact of Diagnosis Threat on Academic Self-Efficacy in mild Traumatic Brain Injury.
 Journal of Clinical and Experimental Neuropsychology, 35 (9), 960-970.